Q-REAL: Towards Realism and Plausibility Evaluation for AI-Generated Content: Related Work

-The evaluation of AI-generated images has become increasingly important as generative models like GAN~\cite{goodfellow2014generative}, diffusion~\cite{ho2020denoising} and auto regressive models ~\cite{tian2024VAR} continue to advance.
-Initially, metrics such as PSNR~\cite{gonzalez2002digital} and LPIPS~\cite{zhang2018unreasonable} were used for these quality assessment.
-These metrics focused primarily on pixel-wise differences or perceptual feature similarities.
-This led to the creation of datasets such as AGIQA-3K~\cite{li2023agiqa}, AIGIQA-20K~\cite{li2024aigiqa} and Q-Eval-100K~\cite{zhang2025qeval}, which include mean opinion score (MOS) based annotations, as well as Pick-a-Pic~\cite{Kirstain2023pick} and HPS~\cite{wu2024human}, where quality is annotated using the side-by-side (SBS) method.
-These datasets enabled models developed for user-generated image quality assessment~\cite{kou2024t2vqa,zhang2024qasurvey,zhang2023iqaexplore}, such as LIQE~\cite{zhang2023blind}, CLIP-IQA~\cite{wang2022exploring}, and Q-Align~\cite{wu2023qalign}, to also evaluate the quality of AI-generated images.
+Early image quality assessment (IQA) methods, including both full-reference and no-reference approaches, were primarily developed for user-generated images and aimed to predict overall perceptual quality by modeling human visual perception.
+Traditional metrics and early CNN-based models such as NIQE~\cite{mittal2013niqe} and DBCNN~\cite{zhang2020blind}, as well as transformer-based methods like LIQE~\cite{zhang2023liqe} and CLIP-IQA~\cite{wang2022clipiqa}, typically provide a single quality score.
+More recently, MLLM-based approaches such as Q-Align~\cite{wu2023qalign} and DEQA~\cite{you2024deqa_score} have been introduced for IQA, but most still follow a coarse-grained evaluation paradigm.

-Although existing datasets and models have advanced AI-generated image quality evaluation, most still focus on overall quality and overlook local details.
-In the field of user-generated content quality assessment, some works such as Q-Instruct~\cite{wu2024qinstruct} and Grounding-IQA~\cite{chen2024groundingiqa} have explored fine-grained evaluation strategies.
-For AI-generated images, RichHF~\cite{liang2024rich} combines quality scores with heatmaps to provide more detailed assessments of specific regions.
-In response to these developments, we propose Q-Real, which offers a more fine-grained quality assessment approach for AI-generated images by combining grounding with description-based evaluation of realism and plausibility, providing valuable feedback for AI-generated models optimization and refinement.
+With the development of generative models like GANs~\cite{goodfellow2014generative}, diffusion models~\cite{ho2020denoising}, and autoregressive models~\cite{tian2024VAR}, the evaluation of generated images has increased.
+Early evaluation of AI-generated images mainly relied on objective metrics such as PSNR~\cite{gonzalez2002digital} and LPIPS~\cite{zhang2018unreasonable}, which focus on pixel-wise or perceptual feature differences.
+To better reflect human perception, several subjectively annotated datasets have been introduced, including AGIQA-3K~\cite{li2023agiqa}, AIGIQA-20K~\cite{li2024aigiqa}, and Q-Eval-100K~\cite{zhang2025qeval}, which provide mean opinion scores (MOS), as well as Pick-a-Pic~\cite{Kirstain2023pick} and HPS~\cite{wu2024human, wu2024humanv3}, which use side-by-side annotations.
+These datasets have enabled the adaptation of conventional IQA models for assessing AI-generated images.
+However, most existing methods and datasets remain coarse-grained,as they primarily predict a single overall quality score and lack the ability to provide analyses of quality issues in AI-generated images.